CyberSecuriTim/dns-overview/README.md

 <h2> STEP 2.4: Examine the Local DNS Cache of the Domain Client VM. </h2>

 - Run the command "ipconfig /displaydns"
-  - Notice that the the previosuly assigned IP address is still stored in the DNS cache
+  - Notice that the previously assigned IP address is still stored in the DNS cache

 ![image](https://github.com/user-attachments/assets/f97e781f-aecb-4bcf-8387-e68fca5e380f)

-- This clearly shows the fact that the local DNS cache takes precedence over the DNS server's A record during the DNS resolution process
+- This clearly shows the fact that the local DNS cache takes precedence over the DNS server's A record during the DNS resolution process.
-  - This favours speed and efficiency of the data retrieval but sometimes at the cost of accuracy as can we here.
+  - This favours the speed and efficiency of the DNS lookup process but sometimes at the cost of the most accurate information as we can see here.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------